mayor and city managers gathered for group photo

 What does the application process include?

-The Summer Fellowship application prompts candidates to rank their top 3 cities/projects.
+The Summer Fellowship application prompts candidates to rank their top three cities/projects.
 Furthermore, the application will require applicants to explain their interest in the selections made, demonstrate their overall critical and analytical thinking skills, and present their experiences applicable to the project or project area.
 Finalists will be invited to interview with select cities.

 When does the fellowship take place?